bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Light Rain and Breezy
+- Breezy and Overcast
-- 89% humidity
+- 93% humidity
-- 19 mph wind
+- 25 mph wind
-- 79% cloud cover
+- 100% cloud cover
-- 48 AQI 🟩
+- 47 AQI 🟩
 - 0.05 inches of rain in the past 24 hours
 - 0.08 inches of snow expected in the next 48 hours